Jenny023/Decision-Tree-Classifier-for-SNLI/README.md

       - Displaying decision tree splits

 ### How to run the Notebook
 The Notebook is one file containing all the necessary links and downloads to run the code.
-To make it work, it is needed to start at the beginning.
+To make it work, it is needed to start at the beginning since files and functions are used in an accumulative way.

 ### References
 Code used from Dr. L. Abzianidze (l.abzianidze@uu.nl).